Busy Bee (record label)

 Busy-Bee was a Chicago-based record label founded in 1904 that sold both cylinders and discs, often (but not always) with content licensed from other labels.
-Their cylinders could only be played on special Busy-Bee players.
+Their cylinders could only be played on special Busy-Bee players, which were most commonly Columbia model Q graphophones outfitted with a special, larger mandrel.
+This allowed the customer to only buy Busy Bee cylinders, a premium scheme similar to Aretino discs.
 A 1906 cylinder catalog shows artists including Gilmore's Band, Billy Murray, Arthur Collins, Bob Roberts, and Ada Jones.

 History

 Busy Bee was founded in April 1904 in Chicago by Arthur James O'Neill (1868–1916), Winifred B. James, and Sherwin Nelson Bisbee (1862–1924).
 The label is the namesake of Sherwin Nelson Bisbee (1862–1924), a banker, born in Prairie du Chien, Wisconsin, who, at the time, was General Sales Manager for O'Neill-James Company.
 All of its cylinders had Columbia matrix numbers.